frankadrian/homepage/content/post/load-3rd-party-scripts-in-lazy-loaded-angular-module-with-webpack.md

 Since this module is not needed on bootstrap we decided to lazy load it and wanted to have the vendors lazy load as well to optimise our apps startup time.

-It turned out to be rather easy to do this with `script-loader` npm package.
+It turned out to be rather easy to do this with `script-loader` npm package:

 1) Install it by running `npm install script-loader --save-dev`